 - Milk production

-For example, fatty acid metabolism, which is heavily influenced by vitamins B5 and B7, is critical for milk production.
-If rumen microbes are unable to synthesize enough of these vitamins, which can be caused by changes in diet, stress or increased production demands, milk yield may decline.
+For example, fatty acid metabolism, which requires vitamins B5 and B7, is critical for milk production.
+If rumen microbes are unable to synthesize enough of these vitamins, which can be caused by changes in diet or stress, milk yield may decline.
 This demonstrates how closely vitamin availability is tied to performance outcomes.

-Because B vitamin production is tied to rumen conditions, any dietary shift or increased metabolic demand can create shortfalls.
-Young animals, breeding stock and high-producing dairy goats or ewes often require more B vitamins than the rumen can consistently provide.
+Because B-vitamin production is tied to rumen conditions, any dietary shift or increased metabolic demand can create shortfalls.
+Young animals, breeding stock and high-producing dairy goats or ewes may require more B-vitamins than rumen microbes can consistently provide.

 - Bypass rumen degradation, protecting the vitamins from microbial breakdown